Healthdirect Free Australian health advice you can count on.

 What is a general anaesthetic?

-Your child needs to have an operation or procedure.
-So that your surgeon or doctor can perform the operation safely, your child needs to be in a state where they do not move and their muscles are relaxed.
+Your child needs to have a procedure.
+So that your surgeon or doctor can perform the procedure safely, your child needs to be in a state where they do not move and their muscles are relaxed.
 A safe way to achieve this is to give your child a general anaesthetic.

 For certain procedures, such as a scan, your child may be able to have sedation.
 This can be given in a variety of ways such as a syrup or nose spray.

-For smaller operations, your anaesthetist may consider a local anaesthetic injected near the area of surgery.
+For smaller procedures, your anaesthetist may consider a local anaesthetic injected near the area of surgery.

 The options depend on how mature your child is and their ability to stay calm and still.